huggingface/blog/autoformer.md

 ## DLinear

-A probablistic DLinear is implemented in `glounts` and thus we can train and evaluate it relatively quickly here:
+A probablistic DLinear is implemented in `gluonts` and thus we can train and evaluate it relatively quickly here:

 ```python